Sex and Gender Discrimination In The Workplace

 Have you experienced gender discrimination at work?
 Mistreating a job applicant or employee because of their gender violates the law.

-If you experience gender or sex discrimination in the workplace, a New York gender discrimination attorney can help.
+If you experience gender or sex discrimination in the workplace, a discrimination lawyer can help.

 Contact New York discrimination lawyer Charles Joseph for a free consultation to protect your rights.
 Charles Joseph’s firm has recovered more than $140 million for clients.
 Reach out today for a free, confidential consultation.

 Know Your Rights: What is Gender Discrimination?

 Gender discrimination means treating an employee poorly because of their sex or gender.
 This can include not hiring a candidate because of her gender, paying employees less based on gender, or firing candidates because of their gender identity.

 It is illegal for an employer to make employment decisions based on your gender.